• ♥️ Saved Recipes

 2. Chicken livers will splatter and even burst if added to a too-hot pan.
 So make sure to use medium heat and don't wait too long before adding the livers to the pan.

 3. Don't try to eat the pâté as soon as it's ready!
 It's not good when it's still warm.
 It needs time to rest, at least 2 hours in the fridge.
-But it's even better to make it a day ahead and refrigerate it overnight.
-This helps firm its texture and ensures that all the tasty flavors are melded together.
-If refrigerating overnight, remove the pâté from the fridge 30 minutes before serving.
+If refrigerating overnight, remove the pâté from the fridge 30 minutes before serving to allow it to soften.

 Recipe FAQs